 I say “if appropriate” because crows are careful.
 If they don’t think they can safely make a ruckus they quietly leave the scene.
 But if the raven is at a disadvantage, watch out!

 That morning at Acadia I saw two ravens fly over the road.
 About ten minutes later six crows showed up.
-As they approached, a crow called from one of the trees but instead of happily joining one of their own they zoomed into the tree scolding loudly.
-They surrounded an immature raven speaking “crow.”
+As they approached, a crow called from one of the trees but instead of happily joining one of their own the flock zoomed into the tree scolding loudly.
+They had surrounded an immature raven speaking “crow.”

 The young raven was at a disadvantage so he changed his tune and called, “Ho!”
 I’d heard that sound the day before and thought it was a girl calling to her companions on the hiking trail.